AY2021S1-CS2103T-W13-2/tp/docs/UserGuide.md

 Adds a flashcard to the total list of flashcards.
 * Adds a flashcard with a title and description
 * Title and description must be entered
-* An optional set number (a positive integer between 1 to 99) can be added
+* An optional set number (a positive integer between 1 to 99) can be added.
+By default, all flashcards are add into set `1`.

 Format: `add t/TITLE d/DESCRIPTION [s/SET] [l/LINK] [tag/TAG]…​`